leolee5633/Neural-network-with-one-hidden-layer/README.md

 + How do I get the shape of a numpy array?

 # 3 - Logistic regression
 Before building a full neural network, it's not bad to first see how logistic regression performs on the problem concerned.
 We can use sklearn's built-in functions to train the model and then plot the decision boundary and print the accuracy.
 If the problem is not linearly separable, then logistic regression won't perform well.
-Hopefully a neural network can do better.
+We then place our hope on the neural network.

 # 4 - Neural Network model

-**The model can be depicted as**:
+**The model can be depicted as for example**:
 <img src="classification_kiank.png" style="width:400px;height:250px;">
+*(Image credit: Coursera)*

 **Or in terms of mathematical variables**:
 <img src="maths.png" style="width:500px;height:300px;">
+*(Image credit: Coursera)*

 **Remember**: The general methodology to build a Neural Network is to: